-ProtonMail currently supports two-factor authentication with one-time-use code apps like Google Authenticator or Authy.
-Follow the steps on the ProtonMail knowledge base to enable it and be sure to save your backup codes somewhere safe.
+Proton Mail currently supports two-factor authentication with one-time-use code apps like Google Authenticator or Authy.
+Follow the steps on the Proton Mail knowledge base to enable it and be sure to save your backup codes somewhere safe.

-ProtonMail allows you to audit each connection your account makes with its servers.
+Proton Mail allows you to audit each connection your account makes with its servers.
 This allows you to do a few awesome things.

-Also, you can manage which sessions are currently active on your account, and revoke any session that is no longer needed, or suspicious, under Session Management.
+Also, you can manage which sessions are currently active on your account, and revoke any session that is no longer needed, or suspicious, under “Session management”.

-Make sure ProtonMail only loads images and other remote content if, and only if, you request it.
-Under Account->Email Content, make sure “Load remote content” and “Load embedded images” are both set to “Manual.”
+Make sure Proton Mail only loads images and other remote content if, and only if, you request it.
+In your settings, hit ”Email privacy”.
+Make sure “Ask before loading remote content” and “Block email tracking” are both enabled.

-ProtonMail seems like the perfect solution for those who want to get started with end-to-end encryption over email without going down the rabbit hole when mastering PGP’s nuances.
-The ProtonMail team is diligent, attentive and responsive to surfaced vulnerabilities from the larger infosec community — an admirable quality everyone should look for when choosing a product.
-That said, let’s look at the caveats (and also let’s take the opportunity to readily acknowledge that every single product has its fair share of them!).
+Proton Mail seems like the perfect solution for those who want to get started with end-to-end encryption over email without going down the rabbit hole when mastering PGP’s nuances.
+The Proton Mail team is diligent, attentive and responsive to surfaced vulnerabilities from the larger infosec community — an admirable quality everyone should look for when choosing a product.
+Like all products, however, there are some things to be aware of with Proton Mail before using it.

-ProtonMail is primarily accessed from its web interface.
-This means that every cryptographic calculation is handled in your browser, using code delivered from ProtonMail’s servers directly to you, each time you log in.
-In addition to trusting ProtonMail’s code, the security of your browser, and other factors, this also requires a strong amount of trust in ProtonMail as a company.
+Proton Mail is primarily accessed from its web interface.
+This means that every cryptographic calculation is handled in your browser, using code delivered from Proton Mail’s servers directly to you, each time you log in.
+In addition to trusting Proton Mail’s code, the security of your browser, and other factors, this also requires a strong amount of trust in Proton Mail as a company.

 What happens if you want to send an end-to-end encrypted email to someone who doesn’t have a PGP key at all?
 Designing a proper workflow for encrypting messages to users who have no public key is a well-recognized challenge in security engineering.
-What ProtonMail (and a growing number of competing E2EE email services) does to address this is allow you to encrypt an email to your contact using a password that you are responsible for somehow sharing securely.
+What Proton Mail (and a growing number of competing E2EE email services) does to address this is allow you to encrypt an email to your contact using a password that you are responsible for somehow sharing securely.

-The email that lands in your contact’s inbox is, rather than the original content of the email, a branded notification saying something to the effect of “Click this link to view your message!!!”
-Your contact is then instructed to click through to a ProtonMail portal where they can view the original decrypted message after typing in your shared secret.
+In this case, rather than the original content of the email, the email that lands in your contact’s inbox is a branded notification saying something to the effect of, “Click this link to view your message!!!”
+Your contact is then instructed to click through to a Proton Mail portal where they can view the original decrypted message after typing in your shared secret password.

-But hey, what are you gonna do?
-This is still a hugely convenient feature— imagine being able to send personal details like passport numbers to a travel agent who was willing to go a tiny step further to protect your information, but not far enough to use PGP?
+In the digital security training space, trainers work very hard to teach people to identify this as phishing behavior.
+While it’s disheartening to see this UX pattern leveraged because that undermines the advice most likely to keep at-risk users safe, this is still a hugely convenient feature.
+Imagine being able to send personal details, like passport numbers, to a travel agent who is willing to go a tiny step further to protect your information, but not far enough to use PGP.
 It’s a classic example of the security and usability trade-offs companies must make.
-And remember, context is everything — always be wary of unsolicited emails enticing you to click through; and when in doubt, ring someone up on the phone and have them confirm that they meant to send it!
+And remember, context is everything — always be wary of unsolicited emails enticing you to click through.
+When in doubt, ring someone up on the phone and have them confirm that they meant to send it!

-Critiques aside, ProtonMail is an excellent choice for bootstrapping PGP-curious users onto more secure communications, and improvements they’ve already implemented to their product further demonstrate its promise.
+Critiques aside, Proton Mail is an excellent choice for bootstrapping PGP-curious users onto more secure communications, and the company has implemented improvements that further demonstrate the product’s promise.